leechuanxin/made-in-sg/post-mortems.md

 The functions [handleGetEditParagraph](https://github.com/leechuanxin/made-in-sg/blob/main/routes.js#L263) and [handlePostEditParagraph](https://github.com/leechuanxin/made-in-sg/blob/main/routes.js#L408) had similar Promise chains at the beginning, so those can be written as modules to avoid repeated logic instead.

+### Other questions?

+1. For generating random street names, I found a [large .txt file](https://raw.githubusercontent.com/leechuanxin/made-in-sg/main/data/txt/sg_streets.txt) downloaded as a `.zip` from [Geonames.org](http://download.geonames.org/export/zip/).
+Initially, I [cleaned the data up](https://github.com/leechuanxin/made-in-sg/blob/main/data/js/sg_streets.js) and converted it into a `.json` file using Node's `fs` module.
+Midway, I decided to use an online JSON to SQL converter to rewrite them as entries in my database.
+Under what circumstances should I have the data as JSON (to be read by Node's `fs`), or as SQL entries in the database?

 # Process Review